tml/EncryptFileSystem/README.md

 # EncryptFileSystem
-Command line tool to encrypt/decrypt a whole file system.
+Command line tool to encrypt/decrypt a whole file system (filenames and directory tree are also encrypted).
-The goal is to be able to put an entire file system on an insecure cloud and manage it file by file.

 Syntaxe :